by Emerald Staff

 Cleveland High school staff members organized a food pantry at The Station coffee shop and community members have already began dropping off—and picking up—goods.
 Give and receive non-perishable food, soap/body wash, toothbrushes, deodorant, and other items.

-Local yoga praciticioners are also hosting free virtual classes.
-Rainier Beach Yoga is offering a 4-week class on Metta, or lovingkindness.
+Local yoga pracititioners are also hosting virtual classes.
+Rainier Beach Yoga and Seed Yoga Therapy recently offered a pay-what-you-can 4-week class on Metta, or lovingkindness.
 It is the meditation the Buddha offered to people when they were afraid.
 It is a practice of inviting in safety, happiness, health and peace into our lives and the lives of others.

 Here’s a DIY guide to it courtesy of The Lion’s Roar.